rochford/effective_sierrachart_release/README.md

 ### Untested Value Area with Prominent POC

+Enable these settings:
+IN13: 'Display Untested Value area Extension'
+IN22: 'Setup: ValueAreaProminentPoc'

+Consider disabling IN14: 'Display Value Area Gaps' and check IN4: 'Prominent POC Levels (0,1,2,...)' makes sense for your chart.

 ### Value Area Gap with Exhaustion

+Enable these settings:
+IN14: 'Display Value Area Gaps'
+IN23: 'Setup: GapsWithExhaustion'

+Consider disabling IN13: 'Display Untested Value area Extension' and some of the other unrelated setups.

 ### Value Area Gap with Zero Print

+Enable these settings:
+IN14: 'Display Value Area Gaps'
+IN25: 'Setup: GapsWithZeroPrint'

+Consider disabling IN13: 'Display Untested Value area Extension' and some of the other unrelated setups.

 ### Value Area Gap with Volume Decline

+Enable these settings:
+IN14: 'Display Value Area Gaps'
+IN26: Setup: GapsWithVolumeDecline'

+Consider disabling IN13: 'Display Untested Value area Extension' and some of the other unrelated setups.

 ### POC Wave with Zero Print